Ichneutica atristriga: Distribution

 It is endemic to New Zealand.
-I. atristriga is found through out the North, South and Stewart Islands.
+I. atristriga is found throughout the North, South and Stewart Islands.

 Behaviour

 The adults of this species are on the wing from November to May.

 Life history and host species

 The life history of this species is in need of more detailed documentation.
 The larval hosts likely include tussock grasses included Poa cita, P. colensoi and Festuca novae-zelandiae.
 Larvae have been reared on species in the genera Bromus and Festuca.

 Conservation status

 This species is regarded as being one of the most numerous noctuid species.
 However Graham White recorded a population decrease of over 40% at two locations during the period from the early 1960s until the late 1980s.